 So, God made a father.

-I need someone who is not afraid to go into Grandma’s dark cellar, or to check on what goes bump in the night, or to remove the dead mouse from the mousetrap.
-Someone who will yank a child back from the path of a speeding car and who will keep a wary eye on strangers.
+“I’ll make someone who’s not afraid to go into Grandma’s dark cellar, or to check on what goes bump in the night, or to remove the dead mouse from the mousetrap.
+Someone who will yank a child back from the path of a speeding car and who will keep a wary eye on strangers.”

-I need someone with broad shoulders, broad enough to carry a little child around town and broad enough to pull more than his fair share.
+“I’ll give him broad shoulders, broad enough to carry a little child around town and broad enough to pull more than his fair share.”

 So, God made a father.